joeraven0/DLA_DL.Code_Scripts/README.md

 > Collect the first barcode content and check if last two characters are "NO", IF true, send "NO" to output
 ### #3_CollectAllCodes.js
 > Iterate through codes object and find all codes and which slave device it was scanned on
+### #4_AddAIMID.js
+> Iterate through all codes, if symbology is CODE128, also add aimID to output message